Family Law FAQ

 Divorce cases are unique.
 The general process for a divorce case is as follows:

-Many cases that settle are completed in about 6-9 months.
-Cases that go to trial generally take 1-2 years to complete.
+Many cases that settle are completed in about six to nine months.
+Cases that go to trial generally take one to two years to complete.
 After the initial formal proceedings and deadlines, the amount of time needed to finalize a divorce case is completely dependent on the actions of the parties, including whether the parties are able to settle their matters.

 Can I get full custody of my child?